 We can easily give you a shipping estimate of current prices provided we have your yurt size and type, number and type of windows and doors, and shipping location.
 Shipping estimates are based off of weight and size.
 We allow for a 2 week pick up time frame after which customers will be charged a weekly storage fee.
 Prices for yurt and SIPS floor shipping generally range from $800-$4000.

 There is a crate fee charged for all shipped yurt packages.
-12'-30' yurts have a $250 base crate fee.
-35' and 40' yurts have a $400 base crate fee.
-If you add glass windows to your yurt, an additional $100 will be charged on top of teh base fee.
+All yurts have a $400 crate fee.
+If you add glass windows to your yurt, an additional $150 will be charged on top of the base fee.
 SIPS floors have a $300 crate fee.
 If you pick up your yurt at the shop, we do not charge the crating fee.

 We include a detailed set of instructions with your yurt via our setup DVD.
 Please also check our Youtube Channel for detailed interior build out, and set up tips.